-I also help write and promote BYGays to the queer and straight communities alike.
-Head on over the the Editorial section at the top for a curated selection of my musings.
+I also helped write and promote BYGays to the queer and straight communities.
+Head on over the the Editorial section at the top for a curated selection of my articles.

-We also throw sporsored events like Pool Parties, Fundraisers, and The Official Capital Pride Party.
-As a team we obtain sponsors including Capitol Pride, Smirnoff, and Vitamin Water.
+We also threw sporsored events like Pool Parties, Fundraisers, and The Official Capital Pride Party.
+As a team we obtained sponsors including Capitol Pride, Smirnoff, and Vitamin Water.
 We also organize venues and creatively collaborate with promoters, DJ's, artists, and photographers.

-I currently work for One Medical Group as a Brand Ambassador and community manager assisatnt.
-At our influencer events I engage attendees to inform on One Medical's brand and explain the practice.
+I currently work for One Medical Group as a Brand Ambassador and community manager assistant.
+At our influencer events I engage event goers to let them know about One Medical's mission.
 Over the past eight months I've been to approximately ten events in New York and in San Francisco where I turn attendees into new patients.
 In a few instances I converted skeptical attendees to patients on the spot using our mobile app.
 I gradually increased my involvement and became the point person and preferred ambassador for events.
-To be honest, I LOVE going to these events to meet people, chat about the benefits of the company and act as it's biggest cheerleader.
+To be honest, I LOVE going to these events to meet people, chat about the benefits of the company and act as its biggest cheerleader.